-Low-skill ACs during low-skill periods tend to be embedded in regions characterized by statistically significantly stronger upper-tropospheric divergence (Fig. 2.14a), statistically significantly larger lower-to-midtropospheric ascent (Fig. 2.14b), statistically significantly larger moisture transport (Fig. 2.14c), and statistically significantly larger latent heating (Fig. 2.14d) compared to high-skill ACs during low-skill periods.
-Low-skill ACs during high skill periods tend to be embedded in regions characterized by statistically significantly stronger upper-tropospheric divergence (Fig. 2.14a), stronger lower-to-midtropospheric ascent (Fig. 2.14b), larger moisture transport (Fig. 2.14c), and comparable latent heating (Fig. 2.14d) compared to high-skill periods.
+Low-skill ACs during low-skill periods tend to be embedded in regions characterized by statistically significantly stronger upper-tropospheric divergence (Fig. 2.14a), statistically significantly stronger lower-to-midtropospheric ascent (Fig. 2.14b), statistically significantly larger moisture transport (Fig. 2.14c), and statistically significantly larger latent heating (Fig. 2.14d) compared to high-skill ACs during low-skill periods.
+Low-skill ACs during high skill periods tend to be embedded in regions characterized by statistically significantly stronger upper-tropospheric divergence (Fig. 2.14a), stronger lower-to-midtropospheric ascent (Fig. 2.14b), larger moisture transport (Fig. 2.14c), and comparable latent heating (Fig. 2.14d) compared to high-skill ACs during high-skill periods.
 The tendency for low-skill ACs during high-skill periods and high-skill ACs during high-skill periods to be embedded in regions characterized by comparable latent heating is consistent with the findings of Capute and Torn (2021).
-Capute and Torn (2021) find that there is no systematic difference in latent heating between low-skill ACs and high-skill ACs, when considering low-skill ACs and high-skill ACs during based on forecast skill of intensity.
+Capute and Torn (2021) find that there is no systematic difference in latent heating between low-skill ACs and high-skill ACs, when considering low-skill ACs and high-skill ACs determined based on forecast skill of intensity.
 The tendency for low-skill ACs during low-skill periods to be embedded in regions characterized by statistically significantly larger latent heating compared to high-skill ACs during low-skill periods is not consistent with the aforementioned finding from Capute and Torn (2021).

-The hypothesis (part of hypothesis 3) that low-skill ACs during low-skill periods tend to be stronger and tend to be embedded in more favorable dynamic and thermodynamic environments for development and intensification compared to high-skill ACs during high-skill periods tend to be stronger and tend to be embedded in more favorable dynamic and thermodynamic environments for development and intensification compared to high-skill ACs during high-skill ACs during high-skill periods tend to be stronger and tend to be embedded in more favorable dynamic and thermodynamic environments for development and intensification compared to high-skill ACs during high-skill periods is supported, except when considering latent heating.
+The hypothesis (part of hypothesis 3) that low-skill ACs during low-skill periods tend to be stronger and tend to be embedded in more favorable dynamic and thermodynamic environments for development and intensification compared to high-skill ACs during low-skill periods is supported.
+The hypothesis (part of hypothesis 3) that low-skill ACs during high-skill periods tend to be stronger and tend to be embedded in more favorable dynamic and thermodynamic environments for development and intensification compared to high-skill ACs during high-skill periods is supported, except when considering latent heating.
 In addition, low-skill ACs during low-skill periods tend to be embedded in the most favorable dynamic and thermodynamic environments for development and intensification when compared to all other skill categories of ACs (Figs. 2.13b-d and Figs. 2.14a-d), which likely contributes to low-skill ACs during low-skill periods tending to be the strongest ACs when compared to all other skill categories of ACs (Fig. 2.13a).
 Furthermore, the mean values of all quantities shown in Figs. 2.13a-d and Figs. 2.14a-d for low-skill ACs during low-skill periods are statistically significantly different from those of ACs during climatology.